sorenfyhn/ridge-regression/README.md

 # Ridge regression

-Framework for a ridge regression model that predicts heating load.
+This repository contains my framework for prototyping a ridge regression model.
+It is based on project work I did for a Machine Learning course at DTU.

+## Structure of the scripts

+### ridge_regression.py

+- Load data into a pandas DataFrame.
+- Set pandas extension dtypes to optimize memory usage and support nullability.
+- Manually select features, remove duplicate rows, and reindex the DataFrame.
-`ridge_regression.py` tunes the hyperparameter `alpha` using nested cross-validation.
+- Tune `alpha` using the inner loop of nested cross-validation.

-`final_model.py` trains the final model using the full data set and the identified `best_alpha`.
-This script also outputs the diagnostic plot `residuals_analysis.png` for reviewing the residuals.

-Tuning and prediction results can be found in the log files `training.log` and `final_model.log`.
+- Estimate generalization error (RMSE) from the outer loop and log it to `training.log`.
+- Compute average `best_alpha` across folds and log it to `training.log`.

+### final_model.py

+- Load data into a pandas DataFrame.
+- Set pandas extension dtypes to optimize memory usage and support nullability.
+- Manually select features, remove duplicate rows, and reindex the DataFrame.
+- Set `best_alpha` and train the final model on the full dataset.
+- Rescale model coefficients and log them to `final_model.log`.
+- Compute residuals and save a diagnostic plot to `residuals_analysis.png`.

 ![Diagnostic plot](residuals_analysis.png)